Brownian bridge limit of path measures in the upper tail of KPZ models: Introduction

 In short, the result in \cite{GH22} says that the conditioned profile adopts a \emph{tent}-like shape (see Figure~\ref{fig:tent}) on the interval $[-L^{1/2}, L^{1/2}]$ (which is determined by locating the points of tangency of the tangent lines to $-x^2$ which pass through $(0,L)$).
 Further, the fluctuations of the profile around the tent are essentially Brownian, in particular with a fluctuation scale of $L^{1/4}$.

-This description then allows to produce sharp upper tail asymptotics; while the one-point estimate in the zero temperature case that we will need was already known, \cite{GH22} also provides these estimates for the KPZ equation.
+This description then allows to produce sharp upper tail asymptotics; while the one-point estimate in the zero temperature case that we will need was already known, \cite{GH22} also provides these estimates for the KPZ equation, using a correlation inequality from \cite{GHZ25} as a key input.

 A guiding principle in many of our arguments will be that the conditioning $\cL(0,0;0,1) > L$ corresponds to the existence (at some location at height $s$ for any fixed $s$) of such a peak of height approximately $sL$.